nkholski/shedding-snake/README.md

 # Shedding Snake js1024

 Shedding Snake is a contribution to [js1024](https://js1024.fun/), an annual javascript golfing competition with a max size of 1kb (1024 bytes), no shim category.
-The minfied build is exactly 1024b.
+The minfied build is exactly 1024b of which 50 bytes is html and 974 bytes js.